DarshGupta1910/Udacity_AWS_ML-course/Lesson 2 (What is Machine Learning)/3. Introduction to Machine Learning Steps/readme.md

 ----------

-# Extended Learning

-This information hasn't been covered in the above video but is provided for the advanced reader.

 ### Linear models

 One of the most common models covered in introductory coursework, linear models simply describe the relationship between a set of input numbers and a set of output numbers through a linear function (think of  _y = mx + b_  or a line on a  _x_ vs y  chart).